CharlotteCross1998/owo/README.md

 # owo
-owo is a simple c program that every linux user should have.
+owo is a simple program that every linux user should have.
+Written in c and assembly.

 # Screenshots